 Current Priorities

-Policy Priorities for the Trump-Vance Administration
+Policy Priorities for the Second Trump Administration

 NAFSA remains committed to its long-standing priorities of ensuring the global competency of U.S. college graduates through expanding access to study abroad and attracting and retaining the best and brightest international talent.

-FY2025 Funding for International Education and Exchange Programs
+FY2026 International Education and Exchange Funding

 The Senator Paul Simon Study Abroad Program Act